 We recently collaborated with SPD Milan on a workshop for their master’s degree program on food design.
 In the workshop, the students explored ways to promote good nutrition using the colors of food.
 The brief was to ideate product systems that enable people to combine colors, and to create exciting and meaningful eating experiences.
 According to Federico Casotto, who leads our Food Lab, and who was in charge of the project from our side,

 “Colors in food are more and more connected to health and authenticity these days.
-Unhealthy, over-processed food is sometimes even referred to as “brown food” that is lacking the cheerful variety of colours found in healthy vegetables.
+Unhealthy, over-processed food is sometimes even referred to as “brown food” that is lacking the cheerful variety of colors found in healthy vegetables.
 Many food companies exploit – and, at the same time, promote – this association by showing the vibrant, natural colors of their products.
-This is made possible by new technologies such as HPP (High Pressure Processing) and REV (Radiant Energy Vacuum) that allow the processing and stabilizing of foods without affecting their colors or their nutritional properties.
+This is made possible by new technologies such as HPP (High Pressure Processing) and REV (Radiant Energy Vacuum) that allow for the processing and stabilizing of foods without affecting their colors or their nutritional properties.
 This shows how colors and nutritional properties of food go hand in hand.”

 Here are some of the ideas that came out of the process:

 The Abstract Kit (above) includes edible paper, fresh vegetable creamy soups in place of paint and drawing tools.
 It allows children to play with food, and to learn to enjoy new flavors.
 After creating the edible masterpieces, you just fold the paper and eat it.
 By Lucia Amaddeo, Joaquim Fernandes and Patty S.